Creditor Harassment in Chicago

 Putting a stop to oppressive collection practices

 Are you tired of late-night phone calls from creditors demanding that you pay your debts?
 Have your creditors threatened to take you to court?
 Have they tried to trick you into thinking that you could be arrested if you don't pay them?
-All too often, your creditors will do anything to get what they want, which is why you need the help of an experienced bankruptcy attorney in Chicago to stop them.
+All too often, your creditors will do anything to get what they want, which is why you need the help of an experienced bankruptcy attorney to stop them.

 Ordinary people face lawsuits, collections agencies and creditor harassment as a result of their debts.
 In a typical case, you may have lost your job.
 Perhaps you are using your credit card to pay for household expenses and even medical bills.
 If your credit card debt gets too high and you can't meet your minimum monthly payments, the creditor might file a lawsuit against you in small claims court.
 Or a collection agent might call you constantly throughout the day, trying to wear you down.
 Although the Fair Debt Collection Practices Act prohibits threats, phone calls at odd hours and constant phone calls designed to annoy you, too many creditors continue to engage in these practices.
 Creditors might even follow you to your home or business, or use deceit — such as claiming to be law enforcement — to try to collect the debt.
 The objective is to make you feel frightened and trapped — so that you will agree to do things on their terms.

 You don't have to put up with it.
 Our Chicago creditor harassment attorneys we will show you how to stop creditor harassment by filing for bankruptcy.
 When you file for Chapter 7 or Chapter 13 bankruptcy, there is an automatic stay on any creditor lawsuits, wage garnishments and threatening phone calls.
 Creditors won't be able to take away your most prized possessions or foreclose on your house once you have filed for bankruptcy.